← Back to 史記

 使

 King Zhuangxiang ascended the throne at thirty-two years of age.
 In his second year on the throne, he conquered the territory of Taiyuan.
 In the first year of King Zhuangxiang's reign, there was a general amnesty.
 He honored the meritorious ministers of previous kings, treated his relatives with generous virtue, and spread benevolence among the people.
 The Eastern Zhou conspired with the other feudal lords against Qin.
-Qin dispatched Chancellor Lü Buwei to execute their ruler and completely absorbed his territory.
+Qin dispatched Chancellor Lü Buwei to execute their ruler and absorb his territory.
 Qin did not extinguish his lineage, granting the Lord of Zhou territory in Yangren to maintain his ancestral sacrifices.

 111